 Is eBay still a good place for selling clothes online in the UK?

-While eBay needs no introduction, it is the original market place for selling just about anything.
+While eBay needs no introduction, it is the original marketplace for selling just about anything.

 But with many the newcomers like Depop, is it still a good place for selling clothes online in the UK?

-Here are some interesting statistics:
+Here are some interesting statistics [Source]:

-- There are 182 million eBay users globally, as of mid-2019.
+- There are 187 million eBay users globally.

 You can set an auction period where potential buyers can bid for it.
-I personally don’t use that feature very often for two reasons:
+Personally, I don’t use that feature very often for two reasons:

 Is Depop good for selling clothes?